angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 authors: Doishy
 banner: BS | MMQ
 kind: ARTICLE
+tags: [LEGACY, MEANDECK]
-title: "Gangster Trippin' - Cantrip Discipline in Doomsday (and Legacy in general)"
+title: "Gangster Trippin': Cantrip Discipline in Doomsday"
 ---

 Everyone who has forayed into Legacy will know that the blue *xerox* shell is